-- Starting from December 9, except for exempted persons*, all museum visitors are required to scan the “LeaveHomeSafe” QR code before entering UMAG via the G/F Fung Ping Shan Building entrance. (*Exempted persons include those who are aged below 15, aged 65 or above, those with disability, and other persons recognised by the Government or organisation(s) authorised by the Government.)
+- Except for exempted persons*, all museum visitors are required to scan the “LeaveHomeSafe” QR code and comply with the requirement of the Vaccine Pass^ before entering UMAG via the G/F Fung Ping Shan Building entrance. (*Exempted persons include those who are aged below 12 and not accompanied by an adult, aged 65 or above, those with disability, and other persons recognised by the Government or organisation(s) authorised by the Government.)

 - A temperature check will be conducted upon entry.

 - Visitors are required to properly wear their face mask at all times.
 They are advised to wash their hands and use the hand sanitizer and sink available at the entrance.

 - Crowd control measures will be in place; UMAG reserves the right to limit the number of visitors.

 - Children under 12 can only enter the museum when accompanied by an adult.

 - Disability access is available upon request.
 Please contact the museum at (852) 2241 5500 three working days prior to your visit.

 - Persons aged 18 or above will need to have received third doses of COVID-19 vaccine unless they have taken the second dose for less than 6 months.

 - Children aged 12 to 17 who have received their second dose of COVID-19 vaccine for less than six months, they can still use the Vaccine Pass.
 If they have received their second dose for at least six months, they are required to receive a third dose to continue to use the Vaccine Pass.

 - Children aged 5 to 11 who have received the first dose of the vaccine for more than six months must receive the second dose of the vaccine.
 If they are still within six months from receiving the first dose, they must receive the second dose before the end of the six-month period.